bigchaindb/bigchaindb/docs/source/nodes/node-requirements.md

 ## Compatible File Systems

+RethinkDB "supports most commonly used file systems." ([source](https://www.rethinkdb.com/docs/architecture/))

-RethinkDB has [issues with `btrfs`](https://github.com/rethinkdb/rethinkdb/issues/2781) (B-tree file system).
+It has [issues with BTRFS](https://github.com/rethinkdb/rethinkdb/issues/2781) (B-tree file system).

-It's best to have a file system that supports direct I/O, because that will improve RethinkDB performance.
+It's best to have a file system that supports direct I/O, because that will improve RethinkDB performance (if you tell RethinkDB to use direct I/O).
 Many compressed or encrypted file systems don't support direct I/O.

 ## CPU Requirements